 Think of it this way: Would you be more willing to trust an anonymous author?
 Or an SEO copywriter with dozens of articles under their belt?

 How do you demonstrate your authority?
 Start posting your blogs using an author profile.
 With each post you publish, add an author name and bio.
 Try to keep the posts under the same name; the more publications you have, the more credible you become.

 You might wonder why everyone has a different rulebook for search engine optimization.
 Partly, it’s because SEO changes whenever search engine algorithms update.

 Your SEO content writing strategy needs to update with it.
 Your work isn’t done once you hit “Publish”.
 Wait a few weeks, and see how the page ranks.
 If it needs a boost, go back in and tweak it.
 You may need to add different keywords, more content, or simply update the information.

 Lastly, be sure to keep your eye on any search engine algorithm updates.
 If you want to rise above the competition, you need to keep your finger on the pulse.

 SEO content writing doesn’t have to be a guessing game.
 With this guide, you can see through the shroud of mystery.
 And if you don’t get it right the first time?
 No problem; you can always go back and edit your content.

 Now, you have all the tools you need to write high-quality content that will do well with readers and search engines alike.
 What are you waiting for?
 Start writing!
-As always, thanks for reading SerpFocus: SEO Software Reviews.
+As always, thanks for learning SEO from SerpFocus.